Matt Wallner Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 3.97 team ERA that ranks 10th across all league pitching staffs.
+- The Phillies have a 4.00 team ERA that ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to allow 132 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Phillies pitchers combine to allow 136 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- In his last outing on Sunday against the Kansas City Royals, the right-hander went seven innings, allowing four earned runs while surrendering seven hits.
+- The lefty last appeared on Tuesday against the Washington Nationals, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.

+- The 27-year-old has amassed a 3.96 ERA and 8 strikeouts per nine innings in 16 games this season, while allowing a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.